-I’ve been shredding them and want to share my experience.
+I’ve been testing a bunch of different setup and want to share my experience.

 Is it right for your riding style?